-The Bankruptcy Section of the State Bar of Texas is pleased to announce that the Honorable Carolyn D. King is the recipient of its “Banco Rotto” Award.
+The Bankruptcy Section of the State Bar of Texas is pleased to announce Jay L. Westbrook , the recipient of the “Banco Rotto” Award.

 The name of the award comes from the Italian phrase meaning “broken bench” which stems from the custom of breaking a money changer’s bench to signify insolvency and from which the term bankruptcy is derived.

 The award is given in recognition of extraordinary contribution throughout a lawyer’s career in the practice of bankruptcy law in the State of Texas.